Skip to Main Content

 A research guide that contains information on different citation styles and examples on how to use them.

-Chicago CItations and References, 17th Edition
+Chicago Citations and References, 17th Edition

 For more information and examples: